Animal Crossing: New Horizons: Updates

-Since the game depends on seasonal changes, New Horizons receives frequent updates, adding new seasonal items, events, and sometimes new gameplay features.
-Most updates are loosely based around national holidays, with the first update being themed around "Bunny Day" in April 2020 and based on Easter.
-Other seasonal updates followed, being "Nature Day" (Earth Day), May Day, Halloween, "Turkey Day" (Thanksgiving), and "Toy Day" (Christmas).
+Since the game depends on seasonal changes, New Horizons received frequent updates, adding new seasonal items, events, and sometimes new gameplay features.
+Most updates are loosely based around national holidays, with the first update being "Bunny Day" in April 2020 and based on Easter.
+Other seasonal updates followed, such as "Nature Day" (Earth Day), May Day, Halloween, "Turkey Day" (Thanksgiving) and "Toy Day" (Christmas).
 Other popular seasonal events, such as summer, also came with new items.
 Each respective update also featured popular characters from past Animal Crossing games.
 With each update, the island changed in look, and the player's island is often decorated for the occasion.
 Alongside seasonal changes, Nintendo has also released themed items from other popular media, such as Mario outfits and decor in celebration of the franchise's 35th anniversary.
+Nintendo Switch Online cloud saving was added during a late July 2020 update, allowing users to recover game data if their Switch is broken or lost.